mvonballmo/CSharpHandbook/practices/cleanCode.md

 By nature, C# is more closed in this regard because classes are internal and methods are non-virtual by default.
 This makes for APIs that require less maintenance but are also less open to other coders.
 This can be a very frustrating experience for those coders when they inherit from these classes only to find that misbehaving methods cannot be overridden, vital functionality is hidden inside private or virtual methods or classes are sealed so as to prevent inheritance entirely.

 Very often, this leads to code duplication as entire swaths of code are copied via reverse-engineering just in order to apply a minor tweak.
-This is the case currently when working with the Silverlight framework from Microsoft where many classes are sealed and many methods are internal or private and very little of the API can be overridden.
+A historical case is the Silverlight framework from Microsoft where many classes are sealed and many methods are internal or private and very little of the API can be overridden.

 Naturally, it would be nice to avoid frustrating other coders in this way, but making everything public or protected and virtual is also not the solution.
 Such blanket approaches fail to guide users of your API sufficiently.
 It is up to you to find a happy medium, exposing exactly the functionality that any user might need: no more, no less.
 Naturally, this will force you to actually think about the purpose of the class that you are writing and consider the use-cases for it.